०१

 Nishant Bhaskar

-I grew up in a small town, went to a Ramakrishna Mission boarding school, and learned early that the world was mine to figure out.
+I grew up in a small town, went to a Ramakrishna Mission boarding school, and learnt early to figure things out for myself.

-I've built innovation studios inside conglomerates and a Web3 startup from a Paris apartment.
+Work has taken a similarly winding route.
+I've built new things inside large organisations, consulted, and started a company from a Paris apartment.
 Raised through crypto winters.
 Shipped products people actually used.
 Walked away when the chapter was done.
+The settings keep changing; the curiosity hasn't.
+I like getting close to something I don't fully understand, figuring out how it works, and asking what could exist that doesn't yet.

 I'm drawn to how people live — their rituals, systems, aspirations, and contradictions.
-The next thing I build will probably sit somewhere between culture, capital, and emerging technology.
+The next thing I build will probably sit where culture, capital and emerging technology meet.

 Elsewhere